This Four-Letter Herb Could Make Couples Nationwide Extra Happy

 3 - Maca Has Been Shown To Boost Female Fertility: As I mentioned before, it's been assumed maca as an adaptogen could help to improve hormone function.

-In a 2008 study published in the journal Menopause, researchers realized maca helped improve menopausal women’s moods, and decreased levels of anxiety and depression.
+In a 2008 study published in the journal Menopause, researchers realized maca helped improve menopausal women’s moods and decreased levels of nervousness.

 Interestingly enough, that same study showed these mood improvements actually caused women's sexual desires to increase.